zanetworker/Ohouse-Registration-App/README.md

 ## Dependencies

 The registration app has some package dependencies, Python dependencies can then be installed using: pip install -r requirements.txt.
+Furthermore, the method that is currently used to generate SSH keys is ssh-keygen, so it should also be installed beforehand.

 ## Configuration

 To Configure the Registration App, follow these steps: